prabath/wso2is-repo-explorer/README.md

 \> git clone https://github.com/prabath/wso2is-repo-explorer.git
 ```

-* **Step:1** Copy rex.sh to a directory where you want to maintain Identity Server git repositories.
+* **Step:1** Copy rex.sh (from *wso2is-repo-explorer* directory) to a directory where you want to maintain Identity Server git repositories.
 Alway better to keep this readonly.

 * **Step:2** Initialize git repository explorer.
 This will checkout all Identity Server repositories and will take some time.